-Cloudflare works AI hosts a variety of open-source AI models.
+Cloudflare Workers AI hosts a variety of open-source AI models.
 To use the Cloudflare API, you must have an Account ID and an Access Token, which you can obtain by following these instructions.

 Arguments